Home Start Here Conditions Specialists Recovery FAQ Resources

 Take care of yourself too

-Partners who witness traumatic births can also develop PTSD or secondary trauma.
-Your mental health matters.
-Seek support through your own therapist or the PSI partner resources if you're struggling.
+Partners who witness traumatic births can also develop PTSD.
+Your mental health matters too — seek support if you're struggling.

 7